yoonwoo-lee/ir-remote-light-switch/README.md

 - Adaptation: Initially, I was going to just have two chopsticks run down perpendicular to the servo horn to flip the light switches, but I quickly realized that it didn't exert enough force, so I added extra support to form a triangle shape, which I heard was the best shape for stability.
+Also, I had to figure out the IR hex codes of my remote, because the tutorial code that came with the kit was configured for an older version.
+The code to figure out a remote's IR hexcode could also be found in the src file.

 ## Future Improvements
 - Mount refinements for more reliable switch alignment